Management Response

 Responsible Deadline Status Comments

 Continue providing coordinated and timely technical support to COs including in political crisis and transitions.
-SPF Team 2025/12 Initiated Bolster UN-Women’s country programming on WPP and the link to the WPS and HA agenda continuing with the provision of direct support to country programming, integrated policy advice and technical assistance at global, regional, and country levels, including through internal cross thematic task teams on specific countries replicating examples such as the Task Team on Bangladesh.
+SPF Team 2025/12 Completed [Bolster UN-Women’s country programming on WPP and the link to the WPS and HA agenda continuing with the provision of direct support to country programming, integrated policy advice and technical assistance at global, regional, and country levels, including through internal cross thematic task teams on specific countries replicating examples such as the Task Team on Bangladesh.
 This remains a key driver for results and enables UN-Women to leverage comparative advantage in advancing effective programming and UN coordination at country level.
-We will expand geographic coverage, adding to Europe and Central Asia, and East and Southern Africa with additional deployments in Fiji MCO and DRC CO.
-May 2025 - No cross-thematic crisis task teams have been activated in 2025 yet but one is planned for Ukraine in May.
-On WPP technical support to regional and country offices continues.
-In addition, new deployments in DRC and Fiji MCO recruited at the end of 2024 onboarded in January 2025.
-The WPP HQ team provided induction sessions and is working closely to support both new staff members with resource mobilisation efforts, and implementation of the WPP portfolio (including initiatives being funded under SPF)
+We will expand geographic coverage, adding to Europe and Central Asia, and East and Southern Africa with additional deployments in Fiji MCO and DRC CO.]
+This has now become a routine and institutional practice at UN Women, which continued organizing cross-thematic crisis task teams throughout 2025 (e.g. Nepal amid the political crisis, on OPT, Ukraine, DRC, etc.).
+It enabled UN Women to channel support across HQ teams to country offices, from fast action (e.g. evacuations, progamme criticality exercises, reallocation of flexible funding) to development of new funding proposals.

 Strengthen linkages between DRR, WPS, HA and WEE to ensure integrated approaches to DRR, climate security and climate change, and women’s economic empowerment through clarifying complementarities, particularly leveraging the WPHF to channel funding for local women’s rights organizations (WROs) working on DRR as well as the WPS Focal Points network to advance discussions with government partners.
-SPF Team 2025/12 Initiated WPS is working with WEE and HA on the global guidance on care in conflict and crises following on an Expert Group meeting bringing together practitioners and experts across several organizations and regions/countries (June 2025).
-The new guidance is expected to be launched on November 19th, and another paper on WPS and care will be published in early 2026.
+SPF Team 2025/12 Completed WPS is working with WEE and HA on the global guidance on care in conflict and crises following on an Expert Group meeting bringing together practitioners and experts across several organizations and regions/countries (June 2025).
+The new guidance was launched in December 2025.
 A new policy brief on gender and climate, peace and security was published in October 2025.
 UN Women has recently participated in climate risk assessments in CAR and Niger and is designing a standard methodology for integrating gender.

 Recommendation: Invest further in long-term programme development processes - drawing on UN Women Gender Equality Accelerators - to ensure that UN Women remains relevant in the changing context, particularly in innovative programming areas that utilise thematic synergies.
 This includes the intersection of WPS, HA and DRR (with links between reconstruction and WEE as well as resilience, protection, human rights and local leadership related interventions).
 This should enable UN Women to be more adaptable in a changing funding landscape.